Uihlein Soccer Park Indoor Soccer Rules & Regulations

 Maximum roster size:

-18 players for youth teams through U14 and adult teams.
+18 players for youth teams U8-U11 and adult teams

 If a team is behind by 5 goals or more they may add an additional player until the goal differential is less than 5.
-If a team is ahead by 10 or more goals, the referee will discontinue keeping score until the goal differential once again is below 10 goals.
+If a team is ahead by 10 or more goals, another player can be added at the youth level (U7- U14) by the lower scoring team at the coach’s discretion.
+The referee has the discretion to not allow the additional player due to concerns of player safety.
+The referee will discontinue keeping score on the scoreboard until the goal differential once again is below 10 goals.
+However, for standings purposes, the full score will be recorded.

 In specifically bracketed High School Coed leagues and Adult Coed leagues, there must be a minimum of two female players on the field at all times.
 If a team is unable to field a team with two females, they may elect to play with only one female player.
 In that case, the total number of players on the field (male and female) would be five (four plus a goalkeeper).
 At no time can the total number of male players on the field exceed four (including the goalkeeper).
 In the case that a team has only two females and one of the females receives a 2 minute time penalty, the penalty must be served by a male player that is on the field at that time.
 Should a team have only one female player and she receives a 2 minute time penalty, the penalty must be served by a male player on the field at that time.
 If at any time a team cannot field at least one female player, that team must forfeit the game with a 3-0 loss.
 If a team has just one female player, and she is shown a red card and ejected, the team must forfeit the game with a 3-0 score.